Examples of Summer Job Email Cover Letters

 - Specific mention of the skills you possess that match with the “qualifications” requested in the employer’s job announcement

-- A sincere “thank you for your consideration,” accompanied with a request for a personal interview.
+- A sincere “thank you for your consideration,” accompanied by a request for a personal interview

 Summer Job Email Cover Letter (Text Version)